yiptool/gles2-util/README.md

 #### Custom resource loader

-Default behavior of the library is to load resources from files using *std::ifstream*.
+Default behavior of the library is to load resources using the standard cross-platform mechanism (for more information see the [resources](https://github.com/zapolnov/yip-resources) for more information.
 If this is not a desired behavior, custom resource loader could be used.
-Overload the GL::ResourceLoader class and pass it's instance to the GL::ResourceManager constructor:
+Overload the Resource::Loader class and pass it's instance to the GL::ResourceManager
+constructor:

-     class MyResourceLoader : public GL::ResourceLoader
+     class MyResourceLoader : public Resource::Loader
      {
-         GL::ResourceStreamPtr openResource(const std::string & name)
+         Resource::StreamPtr openResource(const std::string & name)
          {
              // ...
              return std::static_pointer_cast<std::istream>(std::make_shared<std::ifstream>(name));